Superformula/cloud-backend-test/README.md

 Calls to DynamoDB are performed using DocumentClient from AWS SDK for NodeJS.

-Application integration with Mapbox APIs was achieved with the [@mapbox/mapbox-sdk](https://www.npmjs.com/package/@mapbox/mapbox-sdk) npm package
+Application integration with Mapbox APIs was done using the [@mapbox/mapbox-sdk](https://www.npmjs.com/package/@mapbox/mapbox-sdk) npm package

 ## DynamoDB